microsoft/Kusto-Query-Language/doc/patternstatement.md

 A middle-tier application provides its users with the ability to use KQL and wants to enhance the experience by enriching the query results with augmented data from its internal service.

 To this end, the application provides users with a pattern statement that returns tabular data that their users can use in their queries.
 The pattern's arguments are the keys the application will use to retrieve the enrichment data.
 When the user runs the query, the application does not parse the query itself but instead plans to leverage the error returned by an empty pattern to retrieve the keys it requires.
-So it prepends the query with the empty pattern declaration, sends it to Azure Data Explorer for processing, and then parses the returned HTTP header to retrieve the values of missing pattern arguments.
+So it prepends the query with the empty pattern declaration, sends it to the cluster for processing, and then parses the returned HTTP header to retrieve the values of missing pattern arguments.
 The application uses these values to look up the enrichment data and builds a new declaration that defines the appropriate enrichment data mapping.
 Finally, the application prepends the new definition to the user's query, resends it for processing, and returns the result it receives to the user.

 ### Example